caktus/guidebook/source/margarita/upgrading.rst

 Sync
 ----

 #.
-Sync these states over to the server (do this separately from the actual deploy so that
+Sync these states over to the server.
+We do this separately from the actual deploy so that
-   failures can be caught before actually trying to deploy)
+   failures can be caught before actually trying to deploy.

    .. code-block:: bash